OBJECTIVE OF 2 PLAYER HEARTS: The player with the lowest score at the end of the game wins!

-Hearts is a trick avoidance game traditionally played with four players.
+Hearts is a fun card game traditionally played with four players, but unlike other trick-taking games you want to avoid winning tricks.
 Each player is trying to score as few points as possible.
 In this game, taking tricks is a bad thing unless you can all of them.
-Although it is played with a heavily modified deck, 2 Player Hearts still captures the overall strategy and enjoyment of the traditional game.
+Although it is played with a heavily modified deck, 2 Player Hearts still captures the overall strategy and enjoyment of the traditional card games.
 Sometimes it is difficult to find four players.
 This two player version makes the game a little more accessible.

 THE CARDS & THE DEAL